 ACH goes by the principle of “No news is good news.”
 The ODFI will hear back if anything goes wrong but they won’t have any positive confirmation that the ACH transaction “cleared.”
 The ODFI only knows that it hasn’t been reversed yet.
 The RDFI has 60 days to reverse an ACH transaction.

 The RDFI is given 60 days to reverse an ACH transaction because customers can’t be expected to watch their accounts daily.
 In the old days, banks issue paper statements monthly and that was the only opportunity for customers to review their accounts.
-Customers are given time to receive the statement in the mail, review the statement, and object to any errors.
+Customers are given time to receive the statement in the mail, review the statement, and object to any unauthorized transactions.
 With online and mobile banking and paperless statements today, consumer protection laws still go by the monthly statements as the official account records.

 This creates a problem especially for ACH pull transactions and check deposits.
 You see that your other account is already debited but the ODFI can’t trust that it won’t be reversed.
 That’s why the credit union I mentioned has a policy of not initiating any ACH pulls into its checking account.
-That’s why Fidelity holds any ACH pull and check deposit for up to four business days before making it available for withdrawals (it’s available immediately for trading, just not for withdrawals).
+That’s why Fidelity holds any ACH pull and check deposit for up to 16 business days before making it available for withdrawals (it’s available immediately for trading, just not for withdrawals).
 That’s also why if you made a deposit to Vanguard recently, your withdrawal can only go back to the same bank where it came from originally.
 These policies limit their liability when they initiate the ACH pull.

 On the other hand, when you do an ACH push, the sending bank processes it only if you have enough money in your account.
 The receiving bank treats the incoming ACH credit as good funds because the sending bank is liable.
 The receiving bank can’t put a hold on the money pushed in.